Peggypei98/Interactive-Lab-Hub/Lab 4/README.md

 Document all the prototypes and iterations you have designed and worked on!
 Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:

+* __Feedbacks:__
+- Kaya: If the display screen can show the input result while guessing the password would be better.
+Overall, it's a good design.
+- Kenny: I love the design, it's very interesting.
+I would like to have one in my dorm and play the Da Vinci Code game with my roommates.

 * __"Looks like": shows how the device should look, feel, sit, weigh, etc.__
   - We would like to design a cool interactive device that can act as a door lock and a number guessing game in daily life.
   - We named our design "Da Vinci Code".